 Since Baptism is never a private affair, but entry into the family of the Church, your child will most likely be baptized with other children.
-Baptisms are held at 2:00 PM on the second and fourth Sundays of the month.
+Baptisms are held on either the second Sunday of the month at 1:30 PM or fourth Saturday of the month at 12:30 PM.
 If some reason, you would like to schedule your child’s Baptism at a different time you are asked provide your own priest or deacon.

 Everyone is welcome to the Baptism.
 If you have non-Catholic family or friends you might want to remind them of the sacredness of the Sacrament and our Catholic practice of quiet in Church.

 There is a custom of parents giving the Church a donation on the occasion of their child’s baptism.
 There is no set amount of the gift.

 HOW SOON SHOULD I HAVE MY CHILD BAPTIZED?